OR WAIT 15 SECS

 In 2006, Miller came to Vanderbilt from the Department of Homeland Security with the mission of fostering “the revolutionary transformation of healthcare” by the application of informatics technologies.
 “For a while, we were a solution looking for a problem,” Miller recalled.
 In consultation with Gordon Bernard, the associate vice chancellor for research at VUMC, and with Associate Professor Arthur Wheeler and Assistant Professor Todd Rice in allergy, pulmonary and critical care medicine, Miller decided to focus on the problem of sepsis because it is common, deadly, expensive and treatable.

-At the same time, ISIS computer scientists were investigating the issue of security and privacy of electronic patient records under the aegis of the National Science Foundation’s TRUST (Team for Research in Ubiquitous Secure Technology) Science and
+At the same time, ISIS computer scientists were investigating the issue of security and privacy of electronic patient records under the aegis of the National Science Foundation’s TRUST (Team for Research in Ubiquitous Secure Technology) Science and TechnologyCenter.
+When Miller and ISIS Director Janos Sztipanovits compared notes, they realized that ISIS had developed computer-modeling tools that could be used in the new project and that the project was compatible with TRUST’s mandate.

 Two years ago, Miller assembled his team.
 The clinical members were Martin; Liza Weavind, associate professor of anesthesiology; and David Maron, associate professor of medicine and emergency medicine.
 The informatics experts included Ed Shultz, director of information technology integration, and health system engineer Daniel Albert.
-Joining them from
+Joining them from ISIS were Sztipanovits, senior research scientist Akos Ledeczi and graduate student Janos Mathe.

 “Working with the docs is a pleasure,” Mathe added.
 “They are very busy, but they are so smart it is scary.
 They pick up new ideas very quickly.”